Madrid: Travel Tips and Inspiration For The Spanish Capital!

 Here are some photos from my stay in 2011:

-Rather than walk around aimlessly, I found a walking tour by Sandemans that guided me around some of the major attractions around the city.
+Rather than walk around aimlessly, I found a free walking tour by Sandemans that guided me around some of the major attractions around the city.
 The tours often advertise as free but you should always remember that these nice guides work on tips.
-Solo traveler tip: I always meet nice people on day tours.
-After this Madrid tour, I went for beers with a couple of other travelers.
+Solo traveller tip: I always meet nice people on day tours.
+After this Madrid tour, I went for beers with a couple of other travellers.

 Palacio Real de Madrid or the Royal Palace